ap-csp-whs-2024-2025/intro-assignment-Apham130/README.md

 * Something interesting about me is
 * Ask Mr. Vu anything:
 * List your sports and extracurriculars you participate in

+I'm reading Journey to the West.
+How are you?
+Jazz Band, Steel Drum Band, Indoor Drumline